open-telemetry/oteps/text/0143-versioning-and-stability.md

 Once a signal component is marked as stable, the following rules apply until the end of that signal’s existence.

 **API Stability -**
 No backward-incompatible changes to the API are allowed unless the major version number is incremented.
 All existing API calls must continue to compile and function against all future minor versions of the same major version.
-ABI compatibility is offered in languages which require it.
+ABI compatibility for the API may be offered on a language by language basis.

 **SDK Stability -**
 Public portions of the SDK must remain backwards compatible.
 There are two categories: **plugin interfaces** and **constructors**.
 Examples of plugin include the SpanProcessor, Exporter, and Sampler interfaces.
 Examples of constructors include configuration objects, environment variables, and SDK builders.

-ABI compatibility required for plugin interfaces, but not for constructors.
+ABI compatibility for SDK plugin interfaces and constructors may be offered on a language by language basis.

 **Semantic Conventions Stability -**
 Semantic Conventions may not be removed once they are stable.
 New conventions may be added to replace usage of older conventions, but the older conventions are never removed, they will only be marked as deprecated in favor of the newer ones.